KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 Heavy stages (`getModules`, `checkModules`) download hundreds of repositories and can take more than 10 minutes.
 When iterating on faster tasks (Stage 1–2, Stage 4), feel free to skip the expensive steps.

+### Orchestrator CLI for partial runs

+The new orchestrator CLI bundles the stage graph, structured logging, and DX helpers like `list`, `describe`, `logs`, and `doctor`.
+It lets you target subsets of stages (`--only=checks`) or inspect pipeline status without running everything.
+Check the [orchestrator CLI reference](pipeline/orchestrator-cli-reference.md) for usage examples, command options, and troubleshooting tips.

 ### Stage details

 #### Stage 1 – `create_module_list.js`